openharmony/docs/en/application-dev/ipc/ipc-rpc-development-guideline.md

 5. Define and implement **TestAbilityProxy**.

-   This class is implemented on the proxy and inherits **IRemoteProxy&lt;ITestAbility&gt;**.
+   This class is implemented on the proxy and inherits from **IRemoteProxy&lt;ITestAbility&gt;**.
 You can call **SendRequest** to send a request to the stub and expose the capabilities provided by the stub.

    ```c++
    #include "iability_test.h"